MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/tasks/fr-00003-naf-codes-siret-numbers.md

 7. In the NAF code field, enter or select a value.
 8. Click Save.

-## Set up commerce registration, a legal form, and a NAF code for a legal entity
+## Set up commerce registration, a legal form, a NAF code, and a Siret number for a legal entity
 1. Go to Organization administration > Organizations > Legal entities.
 2. Expand the Registration numbers section.
 3. Click Edit.